jjonathan-lugo/Data-Structures/README.md

 Data Structures (University of Miami) ECE 218 and this class is in C++.
 The various hands-on projects allow beginner programmers to learn basic core concepts.
-Most of the projects were done using a Graphic Programming Library developed by Dr. Stephen Murell and is subject to his public general license.